spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 ```

 ### allowOverride
-This option is only valid for the body argument of method Spryk and define you can or not to override existing method body.
+This option is only valid for the body argument of a Spryk method and defines whether you can override the existing method body.

 ```yaml
 body: